-Utah’s Patchwork Parkway weaves through a patchwork of geologic formations, forests, streams, lakes,heritage cultures, wildlife and wildflowers, capped by the breathtaking views of Cedar Breaks National Monument.
-Beginning at an elevation of 5,990 feet in Parowan, the road climbs to Mammoth Summit, the highest point along the highway, at just over 10,400 feet, before descending to around 6,600 feet in Panguitch.
+Travel through a patchwork of geologic formations, forests, streams, lakes, heritage cultures, wildlife and wildflowers, capped by the breathtaking views of Cedar Breaks National Monument.
+Beginning at an elevation of 5,990 feet in Parowan, Utah’s Patchwork Parkway climbs to Mammoth Summit, the highest point along the scenic byway, at just over 10,400 feet, before descending to 6,600 feet in Panguitch.

-Travelers on this occasionally steep and twisting roadway shouldn’t choose this route as a speedy path to distant places.
-Because of areas with steep grades, the drive may take one and a half hours or longer,depending on the explorer’s ventures along this scenic drive.
+Driving along this winding roadway is meant to be leisurely enjoyed.
+Due to some steeply graded areas, travel may take one and a half hours or longer, depending on the number of scenic stops and road conditions.
 Snow tires or chains are advised during winter months and the road is not plowed at night.
 Because of 13% grades and some sharp switchbacks, large trailers are not recommended from Parowan Canyon to Brian Head.
 The plateau top is accessible for travel trailers from Panguitch to the east.

 •1850s: Wagon roads follow Native American trails onto the plateau inorder to access timber.